meilisearch/documentation/create/how_to/meilisearch_react.md

 ::: danger
 This guide is completely obsolete as of v0.21 and requires a full rewrite.
 The information presented here is not compatible with the recent versions of React and MeiliSearch.

 We have temporarily removed this article from the sidebar so it is not easily accessible to external users.
-Once the guide has been brought up-to-date, remember to update vuepress's config file.
+Once the guide has been brought up-to-date, remember to update VuePress's config file.
 :::

 _The following is a guest post by Riccardo Giorato._